likhith1101/catalog-project/SRS.md

 # Catalog Project

-Catalog Project is a web-based catalog management system that allows users to manage products, features, and parameters in a structured manner.
-It provides user authentication, CRUD operations for catalog entities, and a hierarchical tree structure view.
+Catalog Project is a web-based catalog management system that allows users to manage products, features, and parameters pages.
+It provides user authentication, CRUD operations for catalog entities, and a hierarchical tree structure view in the summary page.

 ## Table of Contents